awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-tse-se/config/readme.md

 [Step 3.
 Copy the configuration files](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/step-3.-update-the-configuration-files.html)
 - Clone the `aws-accelerator-config` AWS CodeCommit repository.
 - Clone the `landing-zone-accelerator-on-aws` repo
-- Copy the contents from the `aws-best-practice-cccs-medium` folder under reference/sample-configurations to your local `aws-accelerator-config` repo.
+- Copy the contents from the `aws-best-practice-tse-se` folder under reference/sample-configurations to your local `aws-accelerator-config` repo.
 You may be prompted to over-write duplicate configs, such as accounts-config.yaml.

 Step 4.
 Update the configuration files and release a change.